David Levy (chess player): Life and career

 Levy also wrote Love and Sex with Robots, published in the United States in 2007 by HarperCollins, and in paperback in 2009 by Duckworth in the UK.
 It is the commercial edition of his PhD thesis, which he defended successfully on 11 October 2007, at Maastricht University, Netherlands.
 On 17 January 2008, he appeared on the late night television show The Colbert Report to promote his book.
 In September 2009, Levy predicted that sex robots would hit the market within a couple of years.
 He defended his controversial views on the potential future wide use of sex robots by the public, and also by sex offenders, in an interview with The Guardian newspaper in December 2015.
 Levy has also been working on a range of sexually erotic chatbots, which have been created by a team based in a lab in Malaysia.

-However his research into human-robot sexual relations has not been viewed favourably by the Malaysian authorities who ruled the 2015 Congress on Love and Sex with Robots, which was due to be co-chaired by Levy, as illegal following the organisers' attempt to imply the Malaysian governments' endorsement by using the Tourism Malaysia logo on their website.
-The Congress on Love and Sex with Robots was again cancelled in 2018.
-Initially committee members of the International Conference on Advances in Computer Entertainment (ACE) objected to plans to partner the two events in Montana and Springer Nature cancelled plans to publish the proceedings due to a lack of academic papers.
-Further controversy then arose over the invitation of Steve Bannon to keynote at ACE leading to both events being cancelled.
+Levy’s work on human–robot sexual relations attracted controversy in connection with the Love and Sex with Robots conference.
+The planned 2015 event in Malaysia, which he was due to co-chair, was ruled illegal by the authorities after organisers used the Tourism Malaysia logo in a way that suggested official endorsement.